RobertsLab/resources/docs/Purchasing-and-Reimbursement.md

 Step 4) When travel is complete, submit required documentation via Treq

 If you need technical assistance you can email efast\@uw.edu.

+### Without TREQ

+Need to submit the request via eFAST@uw.edu.
+They will need to copy Steven on this request so that you can provide your approval.
+Here are the pertinent things that will be needed for a request example of mileage and ferry.
+Modify according to request.

+Name the SUBJECT of Request as:  Mileage and Ferry Reimbursement Request for NAME OF STUDENT.

+Contact information (Full name, email address, phone number)  of the Biology Student.

+Destination

+Dates of Travel

+Time of Travel

+Business Purpose.
+UW defines business purpose as: "Explanation of how the purchase or payment is used for UW business.”
+A good business purpose may be, “Travel to the Point Whitney hatcher for field research to investigate stress related to oyster aquaculture.
+This travel was with two other students in Biology (name of student) and the School of Aquatic and Fishery Sciences (name of student).
+I’ve drove to the field and paid for all ferry tickets, and requesting reimbursement for this expense.”

+Itemized the Amount
+Mileage                       ??
+Must be from “Home Duty Station” to the Destination.
+Mileage is $0.670 / mile

+Ferry Ticket                ??
+TOTAL REIMBURSEMENT REQUEST   ??

+Budget Worktags and Name of Budget to be charged.

 ## Budgets UWFT System